 - Age appropriate chores for 4 and 5 year olds – At this age, kids want a little more independence from mommy and daddy, so they are willing to try to do more on their own.
-Give them simple tasks that they can accomplish and feel confident in themselves.
+Give them simple chores that they can accomplish and feel confident in themselves.

 - Age appropriate chores for 8 and 9 year olds – Time to step it up a notch!
 Now you can begin to introduce things like cooking simple meals along with all the other chores they’ve mastered at this point.

 - Age appropriate chores for 10+ year olds – Now you can step back and give kids the freedom to choose how and sometimes when chores will get done.
 Allow them to feel like they are growing up and are capable of making good decisions.
-Remember, this is a safe and gentle environment for them to learn how to be an adult.
+Remember, this is a safe and gentle environment for them to learn how to be a responsible adult.

 How to make chores fun for kids

-With a bit of creativity , you can turn almost any chore into something enjoyable.
+With a bit of creativity , you can turn almost any age appropriate chore into something enjoyable.

-Sing – Singing makes everything more fun!
+Singing makes everything more fun!
 Make up a song that describes the steps to accomplish each task.

-Dance – Dance your way through each chore.
+Dance your way through each chore.
 If the chore is to vacuum, push the vacuum to one end of the floor normally, but try to moonwalk back!
 Practice any new dance move while cleaning up!

-Have a contest – Let siblings race to see who can finish their chores first or an only child can race a parent.
+Let siblings race to see who can finish their chores first or an only child can race a parent.
 Be careful that they still do it properly!

 Using fun cleaning tools could make a huge difference in how kids approach chore time.
 Have a fun dusting mitten on hand for dusting furniture.
 Or try giving them their own personal cleaning tools in their favorite color.

 They’re a tough crowd!
 But, there’s hope!
 The best way to find out what will help them with chores is to ask them.

 More family chore management ideas

 Having a family with multiple children means chores will be rotated between them.
 This can help keep everyone from wondering what their responsibility is.

-Remember to keep chore time fun and age appropriate so have a good experience and won’t learn to dread chore time.
+Remember to keep chore time fun and age appropriate so they’ll have a good experience and won’t learn to dread chore time.